ameseee/kwk-curriculum-site/web-app/lessons/box-model-display/index.md

 <img src="./assets/inline.png" alt="a inline elements with border directly around element">

 It is sometimes inconvenient for a `div` or `p` or `h1` elements to take up the space.
-Look at Instagram: the username is an `h1` but has an icon and buttons to the left of it.
+Look at Instagram: the username is an `h1` but has an icon and buttons to the right of it.
 How did Instagram do that?

 <img src="./assets/michelle.png" alt="Michelle Obama's Instragram profile card">